skorokithakis/stavros-notes/content/software/cloning-a-paxton-fob-with-a-proxmark3.md

 If you're getting "Password failed!" or nothing back, move the fob around the 125KHz antenna (the top one), it should eventually work.

-Afterwards, [convert the fob pages to an EM4100 ID](https://static.badcfe.org/paxton-covert), and flash the ID to a T5577 emulator chip:
+Afterwards, [convert the fob pages to an EM4100 ID](https://static.badcfe.org/paxton-covert), and flash the ID to a T5577, emulating an EM4100 chip:

 ```
 lf em 410x clone --id <your hex id>